YassminAhmed10/SoftwareProject/README.md

 # SoftwareProject
-This project is a full-featured web-based( Clothing Store Management System) built using React.js for the frontend, C# ASP.NET Core for the backend, and SQL Server as the database.
+This project is a full-featured web-based( Clothing Store Management System) built using React.js for the frontend, Django for the backend, and SQL Server as the database.